radian-software/straight.el/README.md

 with no compile warnings.
 If you have code to work around the problem in your init-file, you can safely remove it.
 To avoid installing the hack, customize the variable `straight-fix-org`.

-### December 22, 2018

-The default value of the user option `straight-recipes-gnu-elpa-use-mirror` is now non-nil.

-### September 12, 2018

-`straight.el` now supports specifying configuration for your fork of a package via the new `:fork` keyword.
-The previously supported `:upstream` keyword is now deprecated, but still works for backwards compatibility.
-To support this change, the user options `straight-vc-git-primary-remote` and `straight-vc-git-upstream-remote` are deprecated (but still work for backwards compatibility), as they have been superseded by the new user options `straight-vc-git-default-remote-name` and `straight-vc-git-default-fork-name`.
-Your usage should be updated.

-### July 19, 2018

-`straight.el` now automatically caches the recipes it looks up in recipe repositories.
-This should lead to a reduction in `straight.el`-related startup time of as much as 50% if you also use live modification detection, as disk IO and usage of external processes are reduced significantly.

-No changes to user configuration are necessary; however, if you define a custom recipe repository (call it `NAME`) then caching is not enabled by default.
-To enable caching, define a `straight-recipes-NAME-version` function which returns a non-nil value indicating the current version of the logic in `straight-recipes-NAME-retrieve`.
-This version value needs to be changed each time you change the logic, so that the recipe lookup cache for that recipe repository may automatically be invalidated.

-### July 12, 2018

-I now maintain a [full mirror of GNU ELPA on GitHub][gnu-elpa-mirror].
-You can tell `straight.el` to use it by customizing the user option `straight-recipes-gnu-elpa-use-mirror`, and this will allow you to use packages such as AUCTeX correctly, which was previously impossible.
-Note that the user option must be customized *before* the `straight.el` [bootstrap][#quickstart].

 [#principles]: #guiding-principles
 [#quickstart]: #getting-started